 Executive Summary

 It is now the state’s highest priority to make competitive integrated employment a real choice for people with developmental disabilities.
-Integrated competitive employment is a job at a workplace among individuals with and without disabilities.
+Competitive integrated employment is a job at a workplace among individuals with and without disabilities.
 It will be a full or part-time position at or above minimum wage.
 Self-employment is another option.

-In 2016, the state of employment for Californians with intellectual and developmental disabilities (IDD) was well below the state’s priority for integrating competitive employment.
+In 2016, the state of employment for Californians with intellectual and developmental disabilities (IDD) was well below the state’s priority for competitive integrated employment.

 While California employment overall has increased during six years of economic , employment has stayed static for people with IDD.